jenh/epub-ocr-and-translate/README.md

 - ImageMagick
 - poppler-utils
 - tesseract
-- For translation, Google Translate API (`pip install gcloud google-cloud-translate` with GOOGLE\_APPLICATION\_CREDENTIALS in your env) and Python module or [translate-shell](https://github.com/soimort/translate-shell).
+- For translation, if using Google Translate, Google Translate API (`pip install gcloud google-cloud-translate` with GOOGLE\_APPLICATION\_CREDENTIALS in your env) and Python module or [translate-shell](https://github.com/soimort/translate-shell).
+If using Amazon Translate, the latest version of boto3 with API and region configured (`aws configure`).
 - texlive with xetex: Recommend installing the entire CTAN distribution (i.e., not using yum or apt-get but using the instructions from https://www.tug.org/texlive/quickinstall.html) and do this *before* installing pandoc
 - pandoc 2.8
 - ebook-viewer (optional; to view output)